 - Digout: An anchored wall is great for bowed foundations: the bend is straightened and forever held in place against exterior water pressure.
 But if you have more serious damage, like a caved foundation, wall anchors can still fix the problem.
 The installation is more involved because a digout will be performed with a backhoe.
 All the dirt is removed from the foundation and more torque is applied to straighten the structure before installing the wall anchors.
 Though a bit more expensive, since you’re correcting the problem without adding new construction, it’s still the most cost-effective repair.

-Need to find a pro for your anchored wall?Find Pros
+Ready to start your anchored wall?Find Pros

 - The Big Wrench: After installation, the only maintenance that needs to be performed is tightening the brace plates.
 You’ll be given a large wrench and once a month you’ll be required to give each interior plate’s lug nut a good twist to maintain the straightened structure.
 It’s a good idea to keep this customized wrench hanging on a nearby wall-stud for easy access.
 And find a way to remind yourself every month: write it on a calendar, do it the same day the mortgage is due, or program a computer with a monthly update.